Mobile Legends: Bang Bang

-Following success, Moonton has tapped into the esports scene with the creation of several regional tournaments dubbed as Mobile Legends: Bang Bang Professional League (MPL) that serves as a qualifier for the Mobile Legends World Championships.
-It was among the six games chosen for the first medal event of esports competition at the 2019 Southeast Asian Games held in the Philippines.
+Following its success, Moonton has tapped into the esports scene with the creation of several regional tournaments dubbed as Mobile Legends: Bang Bang Professional League (MPL) that serves as a qualifier for the Mobile Legends World Championships from teams worldwide.
+The game is particularly popular in Southeast Asia and was among the six titles selected for the inaugural esports medal event at the 2019 Southeast Asian Games (SEA Games).
+It has since continued as a featured title at the 2021 and 2023 editions, and is also confirmed for inclusion in 2025.